-Outside Luoyang, around 35 miles (56 km) from the city, lies one of the most well-known Buddhist temples in China: the Shaolin Temple.
-The Shaolin Temple is extremely famous in China and even abroad as it was the birthplace of Chinese Kung Fu.
+Outside Luoyang, around 35 miles (56 km) from the city, lies one of the most well-known Buddhist temples in China: Shaolin Temple.
+The temple is extremely famous in China and even abroad as it was the birthplace of Chinese Kung Fu.
 Today, when you stroll around the area, you can still see young students and monks practicing Kungfu.
 When visiting the temple, the fantastic Shaolin Kungfu show shouldn't be missed too.

-For visitors who have limited time and want to check off the most famous attractions around Luoyang, the Longmen Grottoes and the Shaolin Temple are the two must-sees and can be fit into a day tour from Luoyang.
+For visitors who have limited time and want to check off the most famous attractions around Luoyang, Longmen Grottoes and Shaolin Temple are the two must-sees and can be fit into a day tour from Luoyang.
 For those who have more time and would like to see more, Luoyang has more to offer, such as the White Horse Temple and Luoyang Old Town.
 For history buffs, the Luoyang Museum is a good place to learn about and see some of Luoyang's ancient relics.

-Near the Shaolin Temple, travelers who like nature and hiking can add Songshan Mountain to their tour itinerary in Luoyang.
+Near Shaolin Temple, travelers who like nature and hiking can add Songshan Mountain to their tour itinerary in Luoyang.
 Songshan UNESCO Global Geopark features some amazing rock formations and a breathtaking catwalk along the cliffside.

 Luoyang is famed for its Water Banquet, a set of dishes cooked in various broths, gravies, and juices.
 Peony cake, a crispy cake stuffed with the petals of Luoyang's famous peony, is a popular local snack you can find almost anywhere in Luoyang.